What's in the Box

 claude | claude --dangerously-skip-permissions |

-codex | codex --dangerously-bypass-approvals-and-sandbox |
+codex | codex --ask-for-approval never --sandbox danger-full-access |

 gemini | gemini --yolo |